-Since I've been working around cars (as an automotive tech) for 20 years now and taking into account that most of you reading this article are NOT professional automotive techs, I can tell you that testing a Misfire Condition is not hard.
+Having worked around cars (as an automotive tech) for 20 years now and taking into account that most of you reading this article are NOT professional automotive techs, I can tell you that testing a misfire condition is not hard.

-In the next section we'll explore some of the common areas these Misfires live in and in the process we'll find out what causes a Misfire Condition.
-Let's turn the page and find out.
+In the next section we'll explore some of the common areas these misfires live in and in the process we'll find out what causes a misfire condition.
+Let's read on and find out.

 As you may already know, each cylinder needs 3 very specific things to produce power and they are: